Vonr/vonr.github.io/articles/why-rust.md

 This makes working with optional values more concise and convenient.

-Rust also has a `Result` type which is very similar to `Option`, replacing exceptions instead of `null`.
+Rust also has a `Result` type which is similar to `Option`, replacing exceptions instead of `null`.
 You can read more about it [here](https://doc.rust-lang.org/std/result/enum.Result.html).

 ## Traits (Typeclasses)

-If you've had experience with the ML family of langauges or Haskell, you would be familiar with the concept of typeclasses.
+If you've had experience with the ML family of languages or Haskell, you would be familiar with the concept of typeclasses.

 Rust was influenced by Haskell's typeclasses, resulting in traits.